SirJonthe/xun/README.md

 XASM does not come with a standard library.
 It is up to the programmer to construct the tools necessary for the use-case.

-See Programming Manual for XERXES(tm) Unified Nanocontroller Assembly Language (XASM) for technical details about the programming language.
+See "Programming Manual for XERXES(tm) Unified Nanocontroller Assembly Language (XASM)" for technical details about the programming language.

 #### XB
 XB (XERXES B) is an external tool that is a flavor of Ken Thompson's B (the predecessor of C) that is intended for more high-level programming and increased productivity.
 On a small computer platform such as XUN, even a low-overhead programming language such as XB may introduce significant overhead in terms of binary size and performance.
 However, it may still be a much preferrable option since XASM may be quite verbose, hard to read, and error prone.
 For instances where performance and size is paramount XB supports inline assembly.